meridiajane/biocb_6840_guppy_genome/README.md

 #### 1_size_estimation
 ---
-size_est.sh
-    : Estimate the size of the genome from cleaned hifi reads.
+**size_est.sh:** Estimate the size of the genome from cleaned hifi reads.

 To run, update the exports to reflect the location of genomescrope.
 Afterwards, execute the script via SLURM or replace instances of '$SLURM_CPUS_PER_TASK' with the desired number of threads and execute via CLI.

 #### 2_assembly
 ---
-hifiasm.sh
-    : Generate triobinned assembly of the offspring.
+**hifiasm.sh:** Generate triobinned assembly of the offspring.

 Execute the script via SLURM or CLI.

-remove_circs.sh
-    : Remove circular contigs from the assembly.
+**remove_circs.sh:** Remove circular contigs from the assembly.

 Execute via SLURM or CLI.

 #### 3_metrics
 ---
-metrics.sh
-    : Generate metrics of the linear haplotype assemblies for comparison after purging duplicates.
+**metrics.sh:** Generate metrics of the linear haplotype assemblies for comparison after purging duplicates.

 To run, update BUSCO threads within available resources and execute script via CLI or SLURM.

 #### 4_purge
 ---
-purge_dupes.sh
-    : Purge duplicate contigs from the assembly and generate BUSCO completeness after purging.
+**purge_dupes.sh:** Purge duplicate contigs from the assembly and generate BUSCO completeness after purging.

 To run, update BUSCO threads within available resources and execute script via CLI or SLURM.

 #### 5_metrics2
 ---
-metrics2.sh
-    : Generate metrics of the purged haplotype assemblies for comparison to the unpurged assembly.
+**metrics2.sh:** Generate metrics of the purged haplotype assemblies for comparison to the unpurged assembly.

 To run, update the '745000000' value to reflect the literature estimated genome's size.
 Afterwards, execute the script via CLI or SLURM.

-**IMPORTANT:** From this point onward, select the more complete assembly of the purged and unpurged assemblies, then use those assemblies for the remainder of the workflow.
+**<ins>IMPORTANT:</ins>** From this point onward, select the more complete assembly of the purged and unpurged assemblies, then use those assemblies for the remainder of the workflow.
 Our assembly had a more complete unpurged assembly and the variable labels reflect this, but if the purged assembly is more complete use that instead.

 #### 6_alignment
 ---
-alignment.sh
-    : Align hifi reads to the selected assembly for sanity checking.
+**alignment.sh:** Align hifi reads to the selected assembly for sanity checking.

 To run, update '-t 30' and '-@ 30' of minimap and samtools respectively to reflect available threads, then execute via CLI or SLURM.